Ingmar Lippert's book shelf

 Technologies in Practice Research Group

 Technologies in Practice, TiP, is a research group at the IT University of Copenhagen, exploring the intersections of IT and society with qualitative studies of technologically mediated practices in organisations and everyday life.
-2019-2022, as Associate Professor, I was involved in the group's climate policy unit and have acted as co-PI of our project Sociocultural Carbon.
+2019-2022, as Associate Professor, I was involved in the group's climate policy unit and have acted as co-PI of our project Sociocultural Carbon (till 2023).
 2014-2018, as Assistant Professor, I organised interdisciplinary research team-building workshops, taught and (co)developed foundational modules on Digital Accountability and on Society & Technology.
 In partnership with Rachel Douglas-Jones and TiP's ETHOS Laboratory, I coordinated innovations in analysing and writing reflexively about methods and data practices in STS research.
 A key output of my work with the TiP group is a special issue on numbers, numbering and after numbers, which I lead-edited in conversation with Helen Verran.

 Selected Output